b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_a_to_k_v1_25062025.md

 **Purport:**<br>
 This has much information of quality and value in it.

+* Banerjea, Jitendranath (1966).
+'Pauranic and Tantric Religion: Early Phase'.
+Department of Ancient Indian History and Culture, Centre of Advanced Study in Ancient Indian History and Culture: University of Calcutta.
+Lectures and Seminars No. II-A (Lectures).
+Ballygunge, Calcutta, West Bengal, India: Calcutta University Press (Sibendranath Kanjilal).

+**Purport:**<br>
+Contains a useful survey-in-brief of the life and work of Banerjea.
+This work is very useful for our purposes.
+I could not initially locate it due to the orthography of 'Pauranic' as I was searching for 'Puranic'.

 ### BANERJEE, P. ###

 * Banerjee, P. (1978).
 'The Life of Krishna in Indian Art'.
 With a 'Foreword' by C. Sivaramamurti.
 New Delhi, India: National Museum, New Delhi.
 Source: https://archive.org/details/dli.venugopal.829 (accessed: Monday, July 21, 2025)